clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

   examples.

-- 'phsp scoring': (Optional) zero or one input block specifying whether to score a phase space on the surface of the source (described below).
+- 'phsp scoring': (Optional) zero or one input block specifying whether to score a phase space on the external surface of the source (e.g., on the capsule of brachytherapy seeds).
 See [tests/phsp_scoring/phsp_score.egsinp](https://github.com/clrp-code/egs_brachy/blob/master/egs_brachy/tests/phsp_scoring/phsp_score.egsinp) for an example.